tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LessonPlan.md

 * As you can see, the `struct` that we are creating for this contract contains two `string`s and a `uint`.

-* You can think of a struct kind of like a python dictionary in that they are both types of objects containing data, however, make no mistake a struct is a fundamentally different data type than a python dictionary.
+* You can think of a struct kind of like a Python dictionary, in that they are both types of objects containing data.
+However, make no mistake—a struct is a fundamentally different data type than a Python dictionary.

 Define a new `mapping` named `art_collection` that maps a `uint` to our defined Artwork data structure.